Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 Seek couples therapy: A neutral space can help you address postpartum conflict or disconnection.

-Healthy communication is a top buffer against new baby relationship challenges.
-Discuss:
+Healthy communication is an important buffer against new baby relationship challenges.
+Take the time to discuss:

 How can we check in on each other’s mental health?